jebreimo/Argen/README.md

     Argument: NAME

-*Argument* is used in combination with the *Flags* property to specify that an option requires an argument.
+*Argument* is primarily used in combination with the *Flags* property to specify that an option requires an argument.
 Unlike *Text*, it's not possible to specify option arguments with *Flags* property's value, hence this property.

-#### Example
+#### Example 1
 This creates a non-standard option "out-file" that takes an argument "FILE":

     ${out-file FILE|flags: out-file | argument: FILE}$  Sets the name of the output file